 As we know, these fish are mouthbrooders, which means that the female will collect the fertilized eggs in her mouth.
 After this, she will go to the cave to incubate the eggs.
-If you see this happening, don’t panic, she will not eat the eggs, it’s just part of the breeding process.
-The incubation process will take up to 28 days, and when the process is finished you’ll see between 12-50 fry in your tank.
+If you see this happening, don’t panic, she will not eat the eggs.
+It’s just part of the breeding process.
+The incubation process will take up to 28 days, and when the process is finished, you’ll see between 12-50 fries in your tank.

-Overweight is another problem for Peacock Cichlid as they can lose their beautiful coloration and even die prematurely, that is why you should not overfeed them.
-Another disease that infects cichlids is fish tuberculosis, it is highly infectious, and can wipe out an entire tank population within a short period.
+Being overweight is another problem for Peacock cichlids as they can lose their beautiful coloration and even die prematurely.
+That is why you should not overfeed them.
+Another disease that infects cichlids is fish tuberculosis.
+It is highly infectious and can wipe out an entire tank population within a short period.
 Symptoms include frayed fins, lack of appetite, a sunken abdomen, and white blotches.
-If you think one fish is infected, immediately remove all other fish to a new tank.
+If you think one fish is infected, immediately remove all other fish from a new tank.
 Treat the new tank with an antibiotic and disinfect the old tank or either get rid of it.

 The most aggressive Cichlid fish is Wolf Cichlid.

 When choosing the proper tankmates, you should make sure that other fish will survive in the same water conditions as Peacock Cichlids.
 This is why the ideal tankmates for this fish are also native to their habitat, especially the Lake Malawi regions.

 More gentle Haplochromis can happily share the tank with your Peacocks, for example: